brunodpoliveira/chatbot_online_website/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulnerability by addin a new issue.
+Please report any vulnerability by adding a new issue.
 You will receive a reply within 48 hours.
 If it is accepted, a fix to said vulnerability can be made by any person(s) willing and able to fix it.